HL7/fhir-shorthand/input/pagecontent/shorthand.md

 * To address a particular item in a list or array
 * To refer to individual elements inside choice elements (e.g., onsetAge in onset[x])
 * To pick out an individual item within a multiple choice reference, such as Observation in Reference(Observation | Condition)
-* To refer to an individual slice within a sliced array, such as the SystolicBPcomponent within a blood pressure
+* To refer to an individual slice within a sliced array, such as the SystolicBP component within a blood pressure
 * To set metadata elements in SD, like StructureDefinition.active
 * To address elements of ElementDefinitions associated with a SD, such as maxLength property of string elements

-#### Nested Property Paths
+##### Nested Property Paths

 To refer to simple or nested properties, the path lists the properties in order, separated by a dot (.)